-James William “Jimmy” Buffet is a musician, writer, and entertainer who still packs a considerable amount of punch as a touring rock’n’roll performer, capable of drawing capacity crowds well past the prime of an outstanding career.
-Closing in on half a century as a singer-songwriter, Buffet at this point normally does 20-30 shows a year (picking and choosing locales) at which he does a greatest hits package without fail to adoring, worshipful audiences.
+James William “Jimmy” Buffet was a musician, writer, and entertainer who packed a considerable amount of punch as a touring rock’n’roll performer, capable of drawing capacity crowds well past the prime of his outstanding career.
+Buffet normally performed 20-30 shows a year (picking and choosing locales) at which he did a greatest hits package without fail to adoring, worshipful audiences.
 His devoted fan base goes by the name of “Parrotheads.”
-They turn each concert into an event highlighted by concertgoers wearing flip-flops, coconut bras, worn-out shorts, and tacky Hawaiian shirts, tailgating on a massive scale typically involving coconut shrimp, jerk chicken, lobster brisket, and cheeseburgers, and consumption of lots of alcohol—most often in the form of margaritas, Hurricanes, beer, and various other assorted tropical drinks.
+They turned each concert into an event highlighted by concertgoers wearing flip-flops, coconut bras, worn-out shorts, and tacky Hawaiian shirts, tailgating on a massive scale typically involving coconut shrimp, jerk chicken, lobster brisket, and cheeseburgers, and consumption of lots of alcohol—most often in the form of margaritas, Hurricanes, beer, and various other assorted tropical drinks.

 Buffet’s musical career actually began in the late 1960s, but really took off in the following two decades.
 Initially a country musician based in Nashville, he relocated to Key West, Florida early on and released a whole slew of albums that gained him a persona as an easy-going party animal and inveterate beach bum.
 The records in question included A White Sport Coat and a Pink Crustacean (1973), Living and Dying in ¾ Time, A1A (both in 1974), Havana Daydreamin’ (1976), and Changes in Latitudes, Changes in Attitudes (1977).
 He is most well-known for a series of ten or so songs tending to accentuate his image as a good times kind of guy.
 They are: “Margaritaville,” “Come Monday,” “Fins,” “Volcano,” “A Pirate Looks at Forty,” “Cheeseburger in Paradise,” “Changes in Latitudes, Changes in Attitudes,” “One Particular Harbor,” and “It’s Five O’Clock Somewhere.”
 Buffet has been backed up over the years by the Coral Reefer Band.